Nun preiset alle Gottes Barmherzigkeit

 In this chorale, Bach aims for classical simplicity

 At first sight, this chorale appears exceptionally simple – for Bach at least.
 The text is an ode to God, like many chorales in the repertoire.
 Bach uses no special harmonic effects or striking dissonants.
 If you don’t listen carefully, it could just as easily be composed by one of Bach’s contemporaries (an especially gifted one).
 But Bach – the master of complexity – doesn’t choose simplicity without good reason.
 Here, he seems to be deliberately aiming for a classical, strict harmonisation.
-Two unusual things stand out in this ode by lyricist and composer Matthäus Appeles von Löwenstein (1594–1648), who lived at the time of Maarten Luther.
+Two unusual things stand out in this ode by lyricist and composer Matthäus Appeles von Löwenstein (1594–1648).

 To start with, there is the irregular rhythm of the poem.
 Unlike many chorales, its construction is not an alternating exchange of long and short syllables (O Haupt voll Blut und Wun-den, for example).
 Appeles von Löwenstein’s text is not based on the usual rhythms of German poetry, but on those of Greek poetry.
 That tradition includes an infinite variety of poetic forms, which are all characterised by a specific rhythm.
 Here, Appeles von Löwenstein uses an ‘alcaic stanza’ – an exceptionally irregular form.
 You can hear this: the first line is interrupted briefly halfway through (a caesura) and the rhythm of the melody feels generally more exciting and unexpected.
 So Bach appears to deliberately accommodate Appeles von Löwenstein’s unusual rhythm through a simple, ‘classical’ composition, which is reminiscent of the austere form of a Greek temple.